The Epistle of Polycarp to the Philippians

 Evidence for the long history of Bethlehem the birthplace of Jesus.

-Though he is most well-known for his doubts about the resurrection, Thomas appears more times in the New Testament them most of the other Apostles.
-John records many of the doubting Apostles thoughts and feelings about the events of New Testament.
-See his full biography here: Who was Thomas the Apostle?
-Thomas in Acts 12…
+Though he is most well-known for his doubts about the resurrection, Thomas appears more times in the New Testament than most of the other Apostles.
+John records many of the doubting Apostles' thoughts and feelings about the events of the New Testament.
+(See his full biography here: Who was Thomas the Apostle?)
+Thomas in Acts…

 Who is Levi, and why is he called Matthew???